Our commitment to our

 Resourcing for the future

-- Bringing in new capabilities to resource our T4G programme and digital focus
+- Bringing in new capabilities to resource our growth strategy

 - Achieving greater diversity to reflect our international business and our current and future customer base